 Since I worked at the bank, I realized I needed to learn everything I could and actually apply it to my life.
 Have you ever met a manicurist whose nails looked horrible?
 Or what about, a hair dresser whose hair was a hot mess?
 Well, I didn’t want to work at the bank and have no financial knowledge, so that’s when everything changed for me.

-I learned how to balance my checkbook, start a savings account even if it was a little amount.
-I learned the importance of credit and how to build it and eventually bought a home.
+I learned how to balance my checkbook, start a savings account even if it was a small amount.
+Over time, I learned the importance of credit and how to build it and eventually bought a home.

 To be honest, it wasn’t easy.
 It was difficult, because I started out with the wrong attitude.
 I was thinking; what’s the point in learning how to manage money when I don’t have any.
 And that is when Luke 16:10 became real to me.

 “If you are faithful in little things, you will be faithful in large ones.
-But if you are dishonest in little things, you won’t be honest with greater responsibilities.”
+But if you are dishonest in little things, you won’t be honest with greater responsibilities.”~ Luke 16:10 (NLT)

-As I started to make little changes, my faith grew, I even started to tithe on the very little I had.
+As I started to make little changes, my faith grew.
+As a result, I started to give on the very little I had.
 Before I knew it, Brandon and I were living very comfortably on one income.

 Being a single mother is hard when you’re trying to meet the emotional, spiritual and physical needs of your children.
 All while you’re trying to meet those same needs for yourself.

 PS… One of the first books I read was; The Courage To Be Rich by Suze Orman.
 It took a lot of courage to be honest about my financial situation.
 It wasn’t a Christian book, but I learned a great deal from it.
 Over the years, my library of financial resources grew as I grew in this area.
 Especially when I learned of Kingdom financial principles.
-In fact, Becoming a Millionaire God’s Way, is one of my favorite financial books.
+In fact, Becoming a Millionaire God’s Way, and Simple Money Rich Life are two of my favorite Christian-based financial books.

 Do you have another biblical truth that can help single mothers?
 Please share in the comments.